phchavesmaia/QSE-models/models/monde_etal-2018/readme.md

 # Monde, Redding and Rossi-Hansberg (2018)

 This folder aims to replicate the Seidel and Wickerath (2020) implementation of the Monde, Redding and Rossi-Hansberg (2018) model in Julia.
-My efforts are heavily based on Ahfeldt and Seidel (2024) replication toolkit.
+My efforts are heavily based on Ahfeldt and Seidel (2024) replication toolkit, of which I uploaded the corresponding codebook explaining the algorithims in this repository.

 ## References